ericaro/mrepo/README.md

 How can I compute a new sha1 that depends on each subrepository ?

-    $ az -digest git rev-parse HEAD
+    $ a -digest git rev-parse HEAD
     bb502cc5594cf1dd2f175942dfe2cdfea4961048

 Explanation:

-`az` will execute `git rev-parse HEAD` on each subrepository, in a deterministic order (alphabetically by path). a new message is build by concatenating all outputs together, and its sha1 is computed.
+`a` will execute `git rev-parse HEAD` on each subrepository, in a deterministic order (alphabetically by path). a new message is build by concatenating all outputs together, and its sha1 is computed.

 You have a version number for the workspace that depends on each subrepository version.